Last Updated on November 26, 2024 by Steph

 Twizel – 2 nights

-It’s all about the lakes and Mt Cook National Park while you are here.
-Take in lots of the beautiful water color (although you’ll keep finding more and more).
-Lake Tekapo is the most famous, but there are many in the region with the beautiful colors.
+Twizel is the small town closest to Mount Cook National Park.
+It’s all about the lakes and incredible mountain scenery while you are here.
+Take in lots of the beautiful color of the water (although you’ll keep finding more and more).
+Lake Tekapo is the most famous, but many in the region have beautiful colors from the glacial runoff.
+This is the perfect place to hang out if you want to hike and love spending time outdoors.

 Dunedin – 3 nights

-A college town with hills for days.
-You’ll get a workout in just walking to the corner store.
-The world’s steepest residential street, a beautiful city center and lots of gardens make this a great town to wander around for a few days.
-Also, plan a day trip to the Otago Peninsula to see Albatross, Sea Lions and the only castle in New Zealand.
+This is a college town with hills for days.
+You’ll get a workout just by walking to the corner store.
+Visit the world’s steepest residential street, a beautiful city center, and many gardens.
+It’s a perfect town to hang out and enjoy some local flavor.
+Plan a day trip to the Otago Peninsula to see Albatross, Sea Lions, and the only castle in New Zealand.
+There are great, affordable rental options if you want a kitchen and a place to hang out.
+For a special experience, stay at the castle out on the Otago Peninsula for a night.

-There are far less people on the southernmost part of the South Island.
-There are waterfalls, quiet coasts and beautiful forests to explore.
+There are far fewer people in the southernmost part of the country.
+There are waterfalls, quiet coasts, and beautiful forests to explore.
 We didn’t want to drive through in a day, so we opted to stop right in the middle of it for the night.
-Whistling Frog Cafe was a great stop for a night and their food was fantastic.
+Whistling Frog Cafe was an excellent stop for a night, and the food was fantastic.
+The lodging onsite was simple, but we loved the location.
+Book your stay and enjoy that restaurant.

 Invercargill – 1 night